 One of the best mobile VPN options.
 IKEv2 performs well when moving data between device types and delivers excellent security in combination with IPSec encryption.

 VPNs exist to make life difficult for governments.
-Because of this, it's not surprising to learn that governments have contested the legality of VPNs since the beginning.
+Because of this, it's not surprising that governments have contested their legality since the beginning.

-Some countries have adopted a hostile stance towards all VPNs.
-For example, using VPNs is illegal in Saudi Arabia and Iran.
+Some countries have adopted a hostile stance towards all solutions.
+For example, using a VPN is illegal in Saudi Arabia and Iran.
 These cases are fairly clear, but in other places, different regulations apply.

 China allows officially approved VPNs to operate.
-However, these official VPNs may not be secure from official surveillance and IP address information is probably exposed.
-The UAE permits VPNs, but there are laws against "illegitimate uses" such as accessing adult content.
+However, these official programs may not be secure from official surveillance and IP address information is probably exposed.
+The UAE permits VPNs, but there are laws against "illegitimate uses," such as accessing adult content.

 Then there are countries where VPN usage is virtually unregulated.
 This includes the United States, most European nations, most African nations (aside from Egypt and Uganda), and Latin American nations like Brazil or Argentina.

 If you intend to use Virtual Private Networks for working abroad, be aware of local conditions.
-Check the legal restrictions of the country, as improper VPN connection usage could lead to financial penalties or imprisonment.
+Check the country's legal restrictions, as improper VPN connection usage could lead to financial penalties or imprisonment.
 Even better, find a jurisdiction that is VPN-friendly and base yourself there.

-However, just because a country is friendly towards VPNs doesn't mean you can let your guard down.
+However, just because a country is friendly towards these tools doesn't mean you can let your guard down.
 As Snowden's disclosures showed, governments are keen to collect data and track citizens.
-VPNs may assist authorities and hand over client data.
+A VPN may assist authorities and hand over client data.
 It's important to check VPN privacy policies to make sure your information is safe.

 Secure your data with the right VPN protection